-This four-day comprehensive module is held each summer at one of the A.C.E.
+This course includes a four-day comprehensive module held each summer at one of the A.C.E.
 School of Tomorrow Regional Training Centers.
 Instruction is given in the detailed procedures of how to supervise students in an educational Learning Center.
 An official Supervisors' Training Certificate is issued upon completion.
+(Note: Travel and accommodations are required at the student's expense.)